haileyprw/M4.2Lab/README.md

 ## Testing

-To run the tests for the project, run the following command:
+To run the tests for the project, run the following command: smoop

 ```bash
 npm test